bajwahassan/hbajwaa.github.io/_posts/2020-07-06-rails_and_javascript_project.markdown

 This is a simple To-Do list application.
 This app uses Rails as backend, and JavaScript and CSS for frontend.
 Application is fairly simple to use.

-This project was undoubtedly my favorite in terms of  developing a JS and Rails Project.
-I really enjoyed learning how JavaScript manages frontend.
+This project was undoubtedly my favorite in terms of  developing asynchronous JS and Rails Project.
+I really enjoyed learning how
+JavaScript manages frontend.

 To be honest my rails project was more complicated than this, since this is just a single page applications.
 I learned a lot through this project some of the concepts are DOM Manipulation , EventDelegations, variable scope, Hoisting, JSON etc. There is so much to learn about it, but now it makes sense how a modern website works.